venam/blog/_posts/2017-07-05-culture-frustration.markdown

 Modern societies moves the burden on the individuals and asks of them to provide the structure and system for themselves, it is not intrinsic.

-Some persons are more inclined to feel that they're home country is not apt at fulfilling their needs.
+Some persons are more inclined to feel that their home country is not apt at fulfilling their needs.
 Be it because we think it's not offering the support it should, or be it because we think it doesn't offer the liberty that we would like.